 Christine von Oertzen has published widely on gender relations in society and science and the material culture of collecting, processing, and visualizing data.
 Her recent publications include Beyond the Academy: Histories of Gender and Knowledge, Data Histories (with Elena Aronova and David Sepkoski), Working With Paper: Gendered Practices in the History of Knowledge (with Carla Bittel and Elaine Leong), and Histories of Bureaucratic Knowledge, all products of MPIWG Working Groups which she organized as long-standing senior member of Department II.

-My work considers gender relations in society and science.
-My first monograph explored gender politics and social change in West Germany: an English-language version of this study was published in 2007.
-The focus of my second book is the creation and maintenance of female academic networks in western Europe and North America since the late-nineteenth century.
-This monograph, "Science, Gender, and Internationalism: Women's Academic Networks, 1917–1955," was published by the Wallstein press in Göttingen in September 2012.
-An English-language translation of this study has been released by Palgrave Macmillan (London/New York) in July 2014.
-The project's website provides an online biographical database of the many actors figuring in the book.
+Her first monograph explored gender politics and social change in West Germany.
+The focus of her second book was the creation and maintenance of female academic networks in western Europe and North America from the late-nineteenth to the mid-twentieth century.
+A project website provides an online biographical database of the many actors figuring in the book.

 Her current research group Data, Media, Mind combines a long-term focus on epistemologies and material practices of personal data compilation with media and gender studies, environmental and supply chain studies, the history of bureaucracy, the social, human, and cognitive sciences, and citizen science.